 How to fix it: Joyce Mast, Bloomscape's “plant mom,” recommends soaking the bottom of the plant by filling up your sink with 2-4 inches of water and setting the plant in there for 30 minutes.
 This will allow it to soak up the water from the bottom.
 Next, drain the sink and let the plant rest there for a bit to let excess water trickle down.
 Repeat every four weeks.

 2. The plant is overwatered

-To remedy this, cut back on the H20 you feed your plant baby.
+How to fix it: Cut back on the H20.
 LeStrange also suggests taking a sharp object (scissors, chopsticks, etc.) and probing the soil to let air in and let it breathe.
 This aeration of the soil will promote better air flow, allowing the soil to fully dry out in between waterings.